Striveworks/SRFeat/README.md

 This is the implementation of the models and source code for the "SRFeat: Single Image Super-Resolution with Feature Discrimination", ECCV2018.

 # File description
-- config.py: inlucde configuration for file paths and hyper parameters for networks
+- config.py: include configuration for file paths and hyper parameters for networks
 - main_gan_init.py: code to pretrain our generator with MSE loss
 - main_gan_train.py: code to train our generator with VGG loss, image GAN loss, feature GAN loss
-- main_gan_eval.py: code to infernce our generator with a trained model.
+- main_gan_eval.py: code to inference our generator with a trained model.
 - models/SRFeat_init.npz: weight model trained by main_gan_init.py
 - models/SRFeat_full.npz: weight model trained by main_gan_train.py